 A cosmopolitan, lively, welcoming, elegant, and modern city with a distinct cultural heritage

-Bilbao is today the result of a historic process of renovation and reinvention which was necessary to address the new challenges of the 21st century.
-The icon of the transformation of Bilbao is the Guggenheim Bilbao Museum with its stunning architecture, the work of Frank Gehry.
+Bilbao is today the result of a historic process of renovation and reinvention that was necessary to address the new challenges of the 21st century.
+The icon of the transformation of Bilbao is the Guggenheim Bilbao Museum, with its stunning architecture, the work of Frank Gehry.
 Its art gallery is one of the world’s most comprehensive collections of contemporary art.

 Bilbao is also characterized by its Casco Viejo or Old Town, a lively area which is very close to the hearts of Bilbao’s inhabitants.
 Take a walk around its bustling “seven streets” stopping to try the ‘pintxos’ (the local tapas) and wine.